 Wow, that’s a huge step forward.
 So, Iceland will be testing everybody who enters the country?

 Edward: “Yes.
-The Icelandic government has said that they will offer tests to everyone who lands at Keflavik airport.
-That’s the country's only international airport, and 100% of visitors will arrive and pass through there.
-Anyone who has already been tested very recently and holds a valid medical certificate to confirm they are coronavirus-free will not have to take the test.
-Otherwise, the government will test visitors on arrival at the airport and provide same day results so that you know as you exit the airport that you – and everyone else doing the same thing – is COVID-free.
+The Icelandic government has said that they will offer tests to everyone who lands at Keflavik airport (the country's only international airport) and other points of entry.
+Visitors will be tested on arrival at the airport and same day results will let you know before you begin your trip that you – and everyone else doing the same thing – is COVID-free.
 And you’d assume that everyone will prefer this same day/on arrival testing approach, because if you do not go that route or have the medical certificate, you’d have to self-quarantine for 14-days.”

 That’s very impressive that Iceland has that capability and is continuing to take such a proactive and involved approach.
 Can you tell us more about the tests and their effectiveness?